owenvickery/umbrella_sampling/README.md

 you be asked various questions, reply with Y/N or a numerical value.

-To concatonate part files if you do your umbrella sampling with the noappend flag.

-use the flags -start/-end to specify window range to concatonate.
+To concatonate part files if you do your umbrella sampling with the noappend flag, it will read the windows directory. use the flags -start/-end to specify window range to concatonate.

 to run wham (I would do manually) but you can use this code (flag -wham).